Package 'runner'

 simplify

-(logical or character value)
+(logical or character)

 cl